ebukaracer/EzTransitions/README.md

 ```

 ## Samples and Best Practices
+After Installation, use the menu option `Racer > EzTransitions > Import Elements` to import this package's essential elements(scripts, prefabs) to speed up workflow.

 Check out this package's sample scene by importing it from the package manager *sample's* tab.
 It showcases the built-in transitions provided by this package and their usage.

 *To remove this package completely(leaving no trace), navigate to: `Racer > EzTransitions > Remove package`*